 A brief account of the 24-hour mutiny during the Skylab 4 mission in 1973/4 triggered by the astronauts' complaints of excessive workloads.

 Skylab 4 was the fourth Skylab mission and placed the third crew on board, consisting of Gerald Carr, commander, Edward Gibson, science pilot and William Pogue, pilot (pictured below in this order left-right).
-It was each crew member's first space flight.
+It was each crew member's first space flight, departing on 16th November 1973.
 During the mission a total of 6,051 astronaut-utilization hours were tallied performing scientific experiments in the areas of medical activities, solar observations, Earth resources, observation of the Comet Kohoutek and other experiments.

 However, the all-rookie astronaut crew had problems adjusting to the same workload level as their predecessors when activating the workshop.
 One of their first tasks was to unload and stow within Skylab thousands of items needed for their lengthy mission.
 The schedule for the activation sequence dictated lengthy work periods with a large variety of tasks to be performed.
 The crew soon found themselves tired and behind schedule.

 As the activation of Skylab progressed, the astronauts complained of being pushed too hard.
 Ground crews disagreed; they felt that the astronauts were not working long enough or hard enough, and insisted the crew work through their meal times as well as their rest days to catch up.

 Crewman Pogue explained his frustration with the scheduling of their workload: